BernhardAuer/BernhardAuer/README.md

 👨‍💻 .net developer
 🔌 Knowledge in electronics, circuit board design & embedded system/PLC programming
 ✏️ Bachelor's degree loading ...
+✌️  hit me up if you know an interesting project
 <!--
 **BernhardAuer/BernhardAuer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.